SimpleMDM/munki-plugin/README.md

 ## Requirements

 If you plan on using [AutoPkg](https://github.com/autopkg/autopkg), release 2.2 or greater is required as earlier versions do not have Munki repo plugin support.
-Please note that release 2.2 includes a bug that prevents _updates_ from uploading.
-Please use AutoPkg 2.3, or as this version has not yet been released as of today (9/9/2020), build and install AutoPkg from the source available in the master branch.
+Please use AutoPkg 2.3 or later.

 ## Installation